Accessibility statement

 This website was last tested on 20 October 2020.
 The test was carried out by Digital Accessibility Centre.

-We used this approach to deciding on a sample of pages to test: analysis of the key user journeys on the platform.
+We used this approach to decide on a sample of pages to test the analysis of key user journeys on the platform.

-You can read the full accessibility test report.
+You can read the full accessibility test report from the Digital Accessibility Centre.